 Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.

 Forming an LLC in Maryland can be both affordable and is simple enough for most people to start on their own.
 That said, it’s not a bad idea to have a legal professional like While the filing is pretty straightforward, it’s nice to have some support if you have questions, alerts when the annual report is due, forms like operating agreements, banking resolutions and more.
-There are companies like IncFile or Swyft Filings and others that do all of this for only $49.
+There are companies like IncFile or ZenBusiness and others that do all of this for as little as $49.

 To form a Limited Liability Company in Maryland, file the Articles of Organization with the Maryland Secretary of State.
 The filing fee for an LLC is $100 for standard processing.

 Approval for the LLC typically takes 4-6 weeks for standard processing and 1 week for expedited filing.
 The cost for expedited processing is an additional $50.

 If you have questions, contact the Maryland Secretary of State.